You All Look the Same to Me

-You All Look the Same to Me is Archive's third studio album.
-In this album Archive used Craig Walker for vocals and gradually turned away from their roots in electronica and trip hop and towards more psychedelic and progressive style of bands such as Pink Floyd and Mogwai.
+You All Look the Same to Me is the third studio album by English musical group Archive.
+In the album Archive used Craig Walker for vocals and gradually turned away from their roots in electronica and trip hop and towards more psychedelic and progressive style of bands such as Pink Floyd and Mogwai.
 This album is Archive's first album with their new vocalist Craig Walker, formerly of Power of Dreams, a pop/rock band built around him and Keith Walker.